Klaus-Keller/sap-fiori-tools-offline-instructions/README.md

 ### Install Verdaccio

-Verdaccio is a lightweight Node.js private proxy registry and we can use it to collect node modules on the connected system and later to host the module registry in the isolated system.
-Here in the preparation we install Verdaccio as local module in a new folder.
+Verdaccio is a lightweight node module registry that runs locally and we can use it to collect node modules on the connected system and later to host the module registry in the isolated system.
+Here, in the preparation, we install Verdaccio as local module in a new folder.
 This allows us to copy the installation later to the isolated system.
 To install it, run the commands:

 ```
 >mkdir verdaccio